-The net result is favourable to budget by \$6.9 million.
+The net result is favourable to budget by \$8.6 million.

-- Revenue overall was \$14.2 million less than budget and total expenditure was \$19.8 million lower than budget for the year.
-The largest item impacting both revenue and expenditure was the deferral into future years of \$11 million grant income and expenditure for the Newcastle Mines Grouting Fund which the Corporation administers on behalf of the Government.
-This \$11 million amount is now budgeted in future years.
-Excluding the impact of the mines grouting fund net revenue was \$3.2 million lower than budget and net expenditure was \$8.8 million lower than budget. - Revenue from the sale of goods and services is lower due to the timing of land sales being deferred into future years following a revision in asset sales plan. - Investment revenue is higher than the budget due to higher rental revenue than budget along with higher bank interest received as a result of higher interest rates. - Other income is higher than budget partly due to the remediation revenue classification difference between sales of services as well as additional works completed at Kooragang Island to complete the remediation project in the current year. - Operating expenses are lower than budget due to the deferral of a number of asset disposals to future years (as noted above for sale of goods and services revenue).
+- Revenue overall was \$2.3 million less than budget and total expenditure was \$10.1 million lower than budget for the year.
+Other gains were also \$0.8 million favourable for the year due to the remeasurement of the provision for the contamination cell under management at Cockle Creek. - The largest item impacting both revenue and expenditure was the deferral into future years of \$3.4 million grant income and expenditure for the Newcastle Mines Grouting Fund which the Corporation administers on behalf of the Government.
+This \$3.4 million amount is now budgeted for in 2024-25.
+Excluding the impact of the mines grouting fund net revenue was \$1.1 million above budget and net expenditure was \$6.7 million lower than budget. - Revenue from the sale of goods and services is lower due to the timing of land sales being deferred into future years following a revision in asset sales plan. - Investment revenue is higher than the budget due to higher rental revenue than budget along with higher bank interest received as a result of higher cash held and also higher interest rates. - Other income is higher than budget partly due to the remediation revenue classification difference between sales of services plus additional works completed at Kooragang Island to complete the remediation project this year. - Operating expenses are lower than budget due to the deferral of a number of asset disposals to future years (as noted above for sale of goods and services revenue).
 The deferral means that the associated land value will be expensed in a future year upon disposal of the sites.
-Other savings included lower personnel services expenditure due to a number of employee vacancies during the year and lower asset management costs with expenditure delayed into future years following a prioritisation review of asset activities. - Other gains and losses were above budget with a reduction to the provision for long-term maintenance of the contamination containment cell at Cockle Creek due to changes in the discount rate as well as the reversal of a prior year inventory decrement.
+Other savings included lower personnel services expenditure due to a number of employee vacancies during the year and lower asset management costs with expenditure delayed into future years following a prioritisation review of asset management activities.
+Land disposal costs were also lower than budget due to project delays and deferrals. - Other gains and losses were above budget with a reduction to the provision for long-term maintenance of the contamination containment cell at Cockle Creek due to changes in the discount rate as noted above.
+This was a non-cash transaction.